adityatripathi5/Snaatak/Sprint1/OT-MS-Understanding/Employee-API/Doc.md

 | **Migrate**         | A database migration management tool that guarantees the database schema remains consistent with the application's structural needs. |
 | **JQ**              | A command-line utility for processing JSON, useful for parsing and manipulating JSON formatted data.             |

+## Installation Guide for employee-api

+You can follow the [employee api poc](https://github.com/Cloud-NInja-snaatak/Documentation/blob/Tharik_SCRUM-83/ot_ms_understanding/application/employee/setup.md) to install the install and start the api.

 ## Data Storage & Caching Mechanisms

 This microservice makes use of ScyllaDB and Redis to manage data storage and retrieval effectively.
 Each component fulfills a specific function within the application: